Improving multiple-try Metropolis with local balancing: Application of MTM for Bayesian inference in immunotherapy

 \subsection{Context}

-Precision medicine is an innovative approach of care whereby a patient is subject to a personalized treatment strategy that takes into account their personal data (genetics, lifestyle, health history, etc.).
+Precision medicine is an innovative approach of care whereby patients are subject to personalized treatment strategies that take into account their personal data (genetics, lifestyle, health history, etc.).
 In \cite{jenner2021silico}, the authors study the effect of such personalized treatments on advanced-stage cancer patients based on cancer vaccines and oncolytic immunotherapy.
-Oncolytic viruses such as vesicular stomatitis virus (VSV) and vaccinia virus (VV) have the potential to destroy tumor cells and to induce a systemic anti-tumour immune response and, as such, can lead to what is commonly referred to as virotherapy.
-At the moment, several related open-questions form a very active strand of research.
+Oncolytic viruses such as vesicular stomatitis virus (VSV) and vaccinia virus (VV) have the potential to destroy tumor cells and to induce a systemic anti-tumour immune response and, as such, can lead to what is commonly referred to as \textit{virotherapy}.
+At the moment, several related open questions form a very active strand of research.
 For instance, one would like to assess the potential benefits offered by combining different oncolytic viruses or the use of virus enhancers.
 Even though it is not restricted to cancer treatments, being able to find the optimal treatment schedule for a given patient is a central question in precision medicine.
 It is believed that, provided that these questions can be addressed, oncolytic virotherapy will form a major breakthrough in cancer treatment.
 Statistical modelling and Bayesian inference represent a way to help answering those questions.
-The reliability and efficiency of the numerical methods leading to the inference is of crucial importance.
-In \autoref{sec:inference_real_example}, we evaluate the performance of different MTM algorithms, which can be appealing in this context due to the possibility to exploit parallel computing in order to speed up MCMC convergence.
+The reliability and efficiency of the numerical methods leading to the inference is thus of crucial importance.
+In \autoref{sec:inference_real_example}, we evaluate the performance of different MTM algorithms.